 Open your email app or whatever app you want, and your video continues to play on that smaller screen.
 To return your video to full screen, tap the PiP symbol again.

 You can move the video too!
 Just drag it to any corner.

 Hate Your iPad’s Multitasking?

 - To turn Multitasking features off, go to Settings > General > Multitasking & Dock and turn off these available features

 - Allow Multiple Apps: Turn off if you don’t want to use Slide Over or Split View

-- Persistent Video Overlay: Turn off if you don’t want to use Picture in Picture
+- Picture in Picture (or Persistent Video Overlay): Allows videos and FaceTime calls to continue playing in overlay even when swiping to go Home or use other apps.
+Turn this feature off if you don’t want to use Picture in Picture

 - Show Suggested and Recent Apps: Turn off so recently used apps do not appear on your Dock